nitya-0105/MTCMOS-Circuits-Analysis/README.md

 * Implement power-gated MTCMOS with sleep transistors.
 * Use adaptive body biasing to dynamically tune V<sub>th</sub>.
-* Compare MTM-CMOS with FinFET-based low-power techniques.
+* Compare MT-CMOS with FinFET-based low-power techniques.
 * Introduce machine-learning-based leakage prediction.

 ---

 ## 🧾 Conclusion

-MTM-CMOS is an effective method for lowering leakage while meeting performance requirements.
+MT-CMOS is an effective method for lowering leakage while meeting performance requirements.
 This analysis demonstrates how using different transistor thresholds and channel lengths creates a tunable low-power design suitable for modern VLSI applications.

----

-## 📎 How to Use This Repository

-* Review the schematic files.
-* Run provided testbenches in Cadence.
-* Compare waveforms across different transistor configurations.
-* Modify thresholds and channels to explore further optimization.

----

-If you want, I can also create:

-* A project folder structure
-* A professional PDF version
-* A shorter or more technical README
-* A version suitable for GitHub